maddie480/JungleHelper/README.md

   - Frames should be 1920x1080 and use white and transparent as only colors (the wipe is then tinted by the game).
 - In Ahorn map metadata, type this in the Wipe field: `JungleHelper/SpriteWipe:MyMod/WipeName`

-Two test wipes are included for reference.
-You can see them in-game by using `JungleHelper/SpriteWipe:JungleHelper/TestWipe1` and `JungleHelper/SpriteWipe:JungleHelper/TestWipe2` as wipes in Ahorn Map metadata, and you can see their files in `Graphics/Atlases/Wipes` in the mod zip.
+The following wipes are included with the helper:
+- `JungleHelper/SpriteWipe:JungleHelper/Ch3Vine`

 ## The Lantern and Skin Mods